We’ve compiled some snack sized facts to bring you up to speed.

 7. You can make a difference (yes, you!)

 If you’ve read this far, you’re probably someone who is interested in environmental and social justice, and understand that movements like ours are held up by the hands of many.
-We are currently running our mid year appeal, and ask that you pledge just $5 or $10 towards our campaign.
+If you are able, we would like to ask that you pledge just $5 or $10 towards our ongoing campaigns.
 Donations go directly to supporting conservation and clean energy projects in Sarawak, and are tax deductible for US residents.

 We have a huge year ahead working to support forest and river protectors from the ground up, and your support would mean the world to us.